+The inspector found the atmosphere in the centre to be warm and relaxed, and residents appeared to be happy living in the centre and with the support they received.
 Residents' well-being and welfare was maintained by a good standard of evidence-based care and support practices.
 Residents' daily plans were individualised to support their choice in what activities they wished to engage with and to provide opportunity to experience live in their local community.
-One resident liked baking and had made a photo book of her favourite recipes.
+Residents weekly meetings discussed meal planning, activities, well-being and safeguarding.

 The inspector reviewed a sample of residents' files.
 It was found that residents had an up-to-date and comprehensive assessment of need on file.
 Care plans were derived from these assessments of need.
 Care plans were comprehensive and were written in person-centred language.
 Residents' needs were assessed on an ongoing basis and there were measures in place to ensure that their needs were identified and adequately met.
-Support plans included communication needs, social and emotional well being, safety, health and rights.
+There were systems in place to routinely assess and plan for residents' health, social and personal needs.

 There were arrangements in place that ensured residents were provided with adequate nutritious and wholesome food that was consistent with their dietary requirements and preferences.
-Residents feeding, eating and drinking support needs had been well assessed.
-There were plans in place to guide staff in supporting residents in this area.